Aileen0402/MD-SAM-AL/README.md

 # MD-SAM-AL
-This is a cold-Start Active Learning for SAM via Mask Discrepancies
+This is a Cold-Start Active Learning for SAM via Mask Discrepancies